-Research and development expenses for the first quarter of 2005 were \$4.3 million, as compared to \$7.7 million for the three months ended March 31, 2004.
-Increased clinical trial and project activity for ALISTA and estradiol resulted in incremental spending for these projects of \$1.0 million during the first quarter of 2005 as compared to the same period last year.
-This increase was offset by \$4.7 million in one-time charges for licensing and milestone payments in the first quarter of 2004 associated with three of the development programs in the pipeline in 2004.

-During 2004, we entered into exclusive licensing agreements with a subsidiary of Acrux under which we will develop and commercialize, in the United States, an estradiol spray for the alleviation of the symptoms of menopause and a testosterone spray for the treatment of hypoactive sexual desire disorder in women.
-During the first quarter of 2004, we reported a total \$2.9 million of licensing fees incurred under the terms of the agreements.
-In addition, during the first quarter of 2004, we initiated a phase 2 clinical trial with avanafil, our oral phosphodiesterase type 5 (PDE5) inhibitor being studied for the treatment of erectile dysfunction.
-Under the terms of our 2001 development, licensing and supply agreement with Tanabe we reported a \$1.8 million licensing fee obligation to Tanabe in the first quarter of 2004.
+Research and development expenses for the six months ended June 30, 2005 were \$9.9 million, as compared to \$10.8 million for the six months ended June 30, 2004.
+Increased clinical trial and project activity for ALISTA and Evamist resulted in incremental spending for these projects of \$5.2 million during the first half of 2005 as compared to the same period last year.
+This increase was offset by a \$4.7 million decrease in milestone and licensing fees and a decrease of \$1.3 million in avanafil related and other clinical trial and project spending in the first half of 2005 versus 2004.
+During 2004, we entered into exclusive licensing agreements with a subsidiary of Acrux under which we will develop and commercialize, in the United States, an estradiol spray for the alleviation of the symptoms of menopause (now known as Evamist) and a testosterone spray for the treatment of hypoactive sexual desire disorder in women.
+During the first half of 2004, we reported a total \$2.9 million of licensing fees incurred under the terms of the agreements.
+In addition, during the first half of 2004, we initiated a Phase 2 clinical trial with avanafil which recently completed.
+Under the terms of our 2001 development, licensing and supply agreement with Tanabe we reported a \$1.8 million licensing fee obligation to Tanabe in the first half of 2004.
 We intend to pay this obligation in March 2006.